Can a Whistleblower Remain Anonymous? | Mann & Elias

 How Difficult is it to Remain Anonymous as a Whistleblower?

 Depending on the type of law that you’re filing a case under will determine whether or not you can remain anonymous.
-For instance, if you are filing a case under the Federal False Claims Act, you can file the case secretly for only a certain period of time.
-However, if you choose to file a case under “John Doe,” this can be very difficult to make the person who is in violation liable for their wrongdoings.
-Keep in mind that you will only be anonymous for a certain period of time while the government is investigating the case.
+For instance, if you are filing a case under the Federal False Claims Act, you can file the case secretly for only a specific period.
+However, if you choose to file a lawsuit under “John Doe,” it can be challenging to make the person in violation liable for their wrongdoings.

+Keep in mind that you will only be anonymous while the government is investigating the case for a specific time.
 Therefore, you can use that time wisely and hire a Los Angeles informant lawyer to protect your rights while the government is taking that time to investigate the case.
+The case will eventually become public once the government decides whether officials will support your claim or not.
+This process does take a while.

 Contact a Whistleblower Attorney